 What’s There: Pelican Shores Inn is an intimate oceanfront property that features spacious multi-room suites for affordable prices.
 All-inclusive rates aren’t available here, and you won’t find an array of organized family activities onsite.
 But for families seeking a quiet beach vacation, the inn is an excellent choice, offering private access to the ocean, kitchens where parents can cook up budget-friendly meals and free breakfast.

-Getting There: The resort is about a five-hour drive from Seattle and a two-hour drive from Portland, Oregon.
+Getting There: The resort is about a five-hour drive from Seattle and a two-hour drive from Portland.

-The Bottom Line: Rates vary based on season, but we found nightly rates starting at $129 per night for a Fireplace Suite with Two Queen Beds at the end of April, 2013.
-The suite sleeps four comfortably, and has separate bedroom and living spaces and a small kitchen.
-Your cost for a four-night stay in the spring comes to about $470 after taxes, leaving about $250 for meals and activities (free breakfasts are included in the nightly rate).
-Stop at the grocery store to stock up and cook your own lunches and dinners in the suite's kitchen to save money.
+The Bottom Line: Fireplace Suites sleep four comfortably, and have separate bedroom and living spaces and a small kitchen.
+Stop at the grocery store to stock up and cook your own lunches and dinners in the suite’s kitchen to save money.
 And there will be plenty of free things to do during your stay.
 Your family can enjoy free, direct access to the beach and an onsite heated pool.

 In the Southeast: A Week at Big Pine Key Fishing Lodge, Florida